Where do wedding cake traditions come from? The Wedding Cake & Champagne Toasts…

 Nowadays your cake can be pretty much any design you can imagine.
 From a beautifully ornate cake with handmade sugar flowers to cupcakes piled high, to a ‘naked’ cake decorated with fruit and petals, your favourite style and flavour of cake can be made.

-If you don’t have a sweet tooth then you can go down the route of a ‘cheese’ cake with rounds of your favourite cheeses.
-Common ones to use include Cheddar, Stilton and Goats Cheese.
+If you don’t have a sweet tooth then you can go down the route of a ‘cheese’ wedding cake with rounds of your favourite cheeses.
+Common ones to use include Cheddar, Stilton and goats’ cheese.